-The Privacy Rule in HIPAA allows for the disclosure of protected health information, without individual client/patient authorization, to public health authorities, who are authorized by law to collect or receive protected health information for the purpose of preventing or controlling disease.
+The HIPAA Privacy Rule allows for the disclosure of protected health information, without individual client/patient authorization, to public health authorities, who are authorized by law to collect or receive protected health information for the purpose of preventing or controlling disease.
 For additional information see section H.1 on page 14.

-- 1. A physician's report must contain the following information about the patient: - Full patient name (and parent/guardian name if patient is a minor) - Patient's full residential address (and current address, if different) - Telephone number - Date of birth and age (HIV/AIDS reporting requires a date of birth and, if known, ethnicity and country of birth) - Sex, race, and ethnic origin - Name of the disease, infection, or condition being reported - Estimated onset date of the disease, infection, or condition - Identity of the reporting person (physician name, address, phone number) - Pertinent laboratory results - Any other information considered by the physician to be related to the health of the public (e.g., other ill family members/contacts, food handler, group living situation, day care attendee/employee)
+- 1. A physician's report must contain the following information about the patient: - Full name (and parent/guardian name if patient is a minor) - Full residential address (and current address, if different) - Telephone number - Date of birth and age - Sex, race, and ethnic origin (HIV/AIDS ethnicity and country of birth, if known) - Name of the disease, infection, or condition being reported - Estimated onset date of the disease, infection, or condition - Identity of the reporting person (physician name, address, phone number) - Pertinent laboratory results - Any other information considered by the physician to be related to the health of the public (e.g., other ill family members/contacts, food handler, group living situation, day care attendee/employee)